 top of page

-Campbell has exhibited in San Francisco, Los Angeles, Chicago, and Cincinnati, and is a 2024 Building Design + Construction 40 under 40 honoree.
-Jason has taught undergraduate and graduate advanced option studios at UC Berkeley College of Environmental Design, where his studios prioritized the immaterial and narrative structure of decommissioned and derelict objects and space and the tension between seemingly incompatible uses.
+Campbell has exhibited in San Francisco, Los Angeles, Cincinnati, and Chicago with work currently on display at the Chicago Cultural Center -- a contribution to the 2025 Chicago Architecture Biennial.
+He is a 2025 Graham Foundation grant awardee and a 2024 Building Design + Construction 40 under 40 honoree.
+He has taught undergraduate and graduate advanced option studios at UC Berkeley College of Environmental Design, where his studios prioritized the immaterial and narrative structure of decommissioned and derelict objects, spaces, and the productive tension between seemingly incompatible ideas.

 Ongoing inquiries delve into: